bjornekelund/DXLogICOMScripts/README.md

 ﻿# DXLog.net script kit for IC-7610

-NB.
-These scripts are provide as is without any warranties or other commitments.
-They are used at your own risk.
-The scripts manipulate things like output power which means they can cause hardware damage if malfunctioning,  wrongly set up, or wrongly used.
+These scripts are used entirely at your own risk.
+Since the scripts control hardware, including things like transmitter output power they can cause hardware damage due to latent software defects or if wrongly configured or used.

 The script kit is written for and verified on IC-7610 but will likely work for all waterfall capable ICOM radios in the 7000 family.